flaviut/flaviut.github.io/_posts/2018-09-24-connecting-gsu-hpc.md

 # openconnect secureaccess.gsu.edu
 ```

-This has a couple problems:
+This works, but there's some caveats:

  - You need to enter your credentials manually
  - All the traffic on your machine will pass through the tunnel

+You can stop here if you'd like; at this point you can ssh to hpclogin.gsu.edu
-I like automated solutions, and I don't trust GSU with all my traffic.
+without a problem.
+But I like automated solutions, and I don't trust GSU with
+all my traffic.

+## Making it non-interactive

-We need to do a couple things to fix these issues.
-First, let's make it
+First, let's make it non-interactive:
-non-interactive:

 ```console
 # cat /root/gsu_password | \